nail biting due to anxiety

 • Predicting the worst and "future tripping" (what if?. . .)

-• Intrusive and obsessional thoughts, usually about safety issues
+• Intrusive and obsessional thoughts, usually about safety issues, or horribly embarrassing thoughts

 • Worrying and not being able to think positively